wokket/FastHL7/readme.md

 It is currently focused on _reading_ messages, not building/writing them, and it makes no attempt to validate messages against the spec.

-It aims provides a set of tools for your toolkit, rather than being a fully integrated all-in-one framework, and rewards sparse access to the message structure.
+It aims to provide a set of tools for your toolkit, rather than being a fully integrated all-in-one framework, and rewards sparse access to the message structure.
 If you need _every single field_ in the message, one of the other libraries may be a better fit, or maybe not.

 ## How fast is it?